Ensure trust with CEO reputation

 5. Your communication status quo - personal

-Employees can no longer be motivated by the annual target of "double turnover", but only inspired by "real" goals.
+Employees can no longer be motivated by the annual goal of "double sales", but only inspired by "real" goals.
 So the question arises:

 - How do you work in direct communication?